 Major (Diploma/MSc) in Mathematics, Physics, or a related field

-You have a solid background in applied mathematics or theoretical physics with proven expertise in at least one of the following subjects: stochastic differential equations, multiscale analysis, anomalous transport, molecular dynamics, or statistical inference.
+You have a solid background in applied mathematics or theoretical physics with proven expertise in at least one of the following subjects: stochastic differential equations, multiscale analysis, anomalous transport, diffusion, or molecular dynamics.
 The implementation and testing of numerical algorithms are routine tasks for you.